-Student: By signing below, I ac cknowledge that due to unforeseen ar nd uncontrollable circumstances, I agree to comple ete the above assignment(s) by the de adline.
-I understand that if I do not submit the assignment(s) and/or fulfill the agreements set for th above by the deadline, the incomplete grade becomes pa art of the permanent transcript record l, unless a retroactive withdrawal is approved by petitic on to the instructor, the program dire ector, and department chair/college dean.
-Student's Signature SID Number Date Instructor: By signing below, I approve the student's request for an incomplete grade.
-Instructor's Signature Title Date
+Student: By signing below, I acknowledge that due to unforeseen and uncontrollable circumstances, I agree to complete the above assignment(s) by the deadline.
+I understand that if I do not submit the assignment(s) and/or fulfill the agreements set forth above by the deadline, the incomplete grade becomes part of the permanent transcript record, unless a retroactive withdrawal is approved by petition to the instructor, the program director, and department chair/college dean.

+Title

+Date